Seliwanoff’s Test – Principle, Procedure, Result, Uses

 Objectives of Seliwanoff’s test

-• To identify ketohexoses in a sample.
+• To detect the presence of ketohexoses (ketose sugars) in the given sample.

 Principle of Seliwanoff’s test